the-scouts/por/sphinx_source/chapter-15.rst

 q.
 Headquarters may directly end a period of suspension by excluding a suspended person from Scouting if the individual is unsuitable to participate in Scouting.

 r.
-In the case of individuals suspended under :rule:`15.2(b)(vi)`, suspension may be automatically revoked by headquarters once a valid Criminal Records Check Disclosure has been satisfactorily obtained.
+In the case of individuals suspended under :rule:`15!Suspension of adult Members, Associate Members and non-Members!(b)(vi)`, suspension may be automatically revoked by headquarters once a valid Criminal Records Check Disclosure has been satisfactorily obtained.

 *For further information see* :chapter:`POR-TAP`